wp-plugins/wp-translate/readme.txt

 Stable tag: 4.3.5
 License: GPLv2

-Google Translate Plugin for WordPress.
+Google Translate WordPress Plugin.
 Adds a Google Translate widget to your website.

 == Description ==

+### Google Translate WordPress Plugin

-This plugin dynamically adds a Google Translate widget to the upper right of your users' screen.
+This **Google Translate WordPress Plugin** dynamically adds a Google Translate widget to the upper right of your users' screen.
 This will allow visitors to translate your website content to any language.
-Bring your website to the global market place today!
+Bring your WordPress website to the global market place today!

 <a href='http://labs.hahncreativegroup.com/wp-translate/'>SEE DEMO</a>